 The easiest way to protect the skin from all of these short-term signs of sun damage?
 Sunscreen!
 You should be applying sunscreen every morning, regardless of if you’re planning on spending time in the sun or not.
 UV rays can still hurt your skin through clothes, windows and screens.
 If you are being exposed to direct sunlight, you should be reapplying sunscreen every 2 hours!
 Incorporating sunscreen into your morning routine can be as simple as using a moisturizer with SPF.
-SLMD’s Daily Moisturizer with SPF 15 is oil-free, lightweight, and contains antioxidants like Vitamin C, Vitamin E and Green Tea Extract to protect the skin from environmental toxins.
-Another good option is using a mineral powdered sunscreen like SLMD’s UV Bounce, which comes in 3 shades and can be used as a setting powder over makeup.
+Dual Defender SPF 30 is oil-free, lightweight, and contains antioxidants like vitamin C, grapefruit extract and green tea extract to protect the skin from environmental toxins.
 SPF is your best protection against all immediate and long-term consequences of sun exposure.

 A sunburn is the skin’s response to extreme UV exposure.
 As a system of defense, the skin becomes red and inflamed due to dilating blood vessels.
 After losing moisture, the skin will become tight and dry.
 Skin cells will then start to thicken and produce melanin (the pigment that gives our skin color) to stop the UV rays from reaching deeper layers of the skin.
 In addition to causing premature aging and hyperpigmentation, exposing yourself to dangerous levels of UV rays could risk damage to the DNA of cells, which could lead to skin cancer.

 The most common signs of a sunburn are inflammation, redness, and discomfort.
 Skin can also start to peel in an attempt to shed damaged skin cells.